knarfeh/zhihu2ebook/README.md

 [中文](./README_cn.md) | [English](./README.md)

+*Note*: Due to personal reason, there will be no big changes in the next two months, Only a few small patches.   --2016.04.19

 [EE-Book](https://github.com/knarfeh/EE-Book) is a command-line utility to downlaod text from the Web, and make it a e-book.
 GUI is under developing.

 ## Supported Sites (UPDATING!)